quynhdinh/oj-x/REPORT.md

 Availability

     Uptime: The system must have an uptime of 99.9% to ensure continuous access for users.

-Maintainability

-    Modular Architecture: The system must be designed with modular components to facilitate updates and maintenance.
 ---

 ## 5. Architecture of Project